wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V2.2a: 16-Dec-2024 by wavemotion-dave
+* Refactored memory allocation to buy back almost 400K of much needed space (mostly for new speech samples)
+* Added speech samples for: MASH, Sewermania, Buck Rogers and Borzork

 V2.2: 15-Dec-2024 by wavemotion-dave
 * Fixed paste of filenames allowing more characters (not just A-Z, 0-9)
 * Added sound (speech) samples for Microsurgeon.